boken-engine/boken-engine.github.io/_posts/2021-08-17-Iaaki Saga for macOS.md

 [![Iakkai Saga - Download version 1.0](/assets/img/download-button.png)](https://github.com/boken-engine/iakkai-saga-the-curse-of-blood/releases/download/1.0/iakkai-1.0.zip)

-We tried to publish it on the Mac App Store bus it was rejected by Apple reviewers.
+We tried to publish it on the Mac App Store but it was rejected by Apple reviewers.
 The reason was:

 **"Guideline 4.2 - Design - Minimum Functionality"**

-They argued the app was primarly a book.
+They argued that the app was primarly a book.

-In order to build the application for macOS we face mainly 2 issues:
+In order to build the application for macOS we faced mainly 2 issues:

 1. Generate a build for macOS.
 2. Generate a distributable app outside the Mac App Store.